There is wintry weather in Liverpool.

-Liverpool City Council is working to make sure services will be unaffected and keep residents informed of any changes.
+Liverpool City Council is working to minimise disruption to services and keep residents informed of any changes.

 We will publicise details of any changes to services on this website, on our Twitter feed at www.twitter.com/lpoolcouncil and via the local media.

-Please adopt a common sense approach when travelling to work and consider other means of travel where appropriate and check websites before you set off and listen to local radio.
+Please adopt a common sense approach when travelling to work and consider other means of travel where appropriate, check websites before you set off and listen to local radio.

-For regular updates on traffic incidents, and whether buses and trains are running smoothly, please check:
+For regular updates on traffic incidents, and details of changes to bus and train services, please check:

 General travel advice

-Priority routes are gritted regularly.
+Gritters are out regularly when the forecast is for ice and snow.
 For details of the 200 miles of roads that we treat, or to find your nearest community grit bin, please log on to www.liverpool.gov.uk/parking-travel-and-roads/winter-gritting/

 Take care of yourself – and your neighbours